angelovangel/nxf-kraken2/README.md

 ### Output

 All output files are in the folder `results-kraken2`, which is in the folder with reads data used for running the pipeline.
-An example of the outputs, generated with Nanopore reads from the Loman's lab [Nanopore GridION Mock Microbial Community Data Community Release](https://github.com/LomanLab/mockcommunity) can be found under `example_output` in this repository.
+An example of the outputs, generated with a small Illumina dataset can be found under `example_output` in this repository.

 The outputs are:

-- `fastp_timmed/ ` - directory with fastq files after trimming
+- `fastp_timmed/` - directory with fastq files after trimming
 - `samplename_kraken2.report` - kraken2 report file, one per sample
 - `samplename_kraken2_bracken_species.report` - bracken-corrected kraken2 report, one per sample
 - `samplename_bracken.table`-